Caso-source/caso-source.github.io/HackTheBox/openadmin.md

 ![](pictures/apache-oa.png)

-After navigating through the newly found directories some more I find that /music has a login/create account functions which always peek my interest.
+After navigating through the newly found directories some more, I find that /music has a login/create account functions which always peek my interest.